• Skip to primary navigation

 Tip: if you have others using the space as well.
 Make sure they like what you are doing by asking their opinion on the colors.
 This gets them involved and allows them to enjoy the area instead of feeling that the newly organized area is thrust upon them.
 They are more likely to put stuff away too if they feel like it is their area as well.

-Cover side of boxes
+Cover side of cardboard boxes

 Then I wrapped the box with the Contact paper little by little removing the paper and smoothing out the sides to get rid of any bubbles under the paper.